 Effective cost and risk management is critical to the success of large infrastructure projects.
 Significant cost overruns in major projects show that risk management is not given the importance it should have.
 In order to measure and manage current costs and schedules against established targets, it is necessary to assess risks in a transparent manner and to take them into account appropriately.

 The first paragraph is certainly something that anyone reading this will have had in front of them in some form or another.
-But why does the feeling arise that nothing changes and that we - to borrow Einstein's phrase - do the same thing over and over again and still expect different results?
+But why does the feeling arise that nothing changes and that we, loosely based on Einstein, "do the same thing over and over again and still expect different results?"

-In Germany, the Large Projects Reform Commission presented its final report from 2015, where the implementation of systematic risk management in project execution was a key recomendation.
+In Germany, the Large Projects Reform Commission presented its final report from 2015, where the implementation of systematic risk management in project execution was a key recommendation.